 Our study of multivariable calculus will build upon techniques learned in Single-Variable Calculus, extending the realm of applications to problems in two, three, and more dimensions.
-The course provides a venue for students to combine and extend many of the mathematical techniques that they have learned in previous math courses, and to apply those techniques to problems of greater complexity.
+The course provides a venue for students to combine and deepen many of the mathematical techniques that they have learned in previous math courses, and to apply those techniques to problems of greater complexity.
 Students will generalize their knowledge of differentiation and integration to functions of several variables.
 In particular, students will learn to work with and visualize two- and three-dimensional functions, vectors, and vector fields.
 We will study techniques for working in n dimensions, including parametric equations, polar coordinates, vectors and vector operations, directional derivatives and gradients, multiple integration, line and surface integrals, Taylor's expansion in n dimensions, and Green's, Stokes' and Gauss' Theorems.
 Whenever possible, students will work with physical models or computer models to aid in visualization and will solve problems taken from real-world applications.
 We will also spend time honing formal mathematics skills by studying and performing proofs and presentations.

-Through study of multivariable calculus, students will:
+Through the study of multivariable calculus, students will:

-- expand mathematical reasoning skills and aptitude for working on problems of increasing complexity - develop spatial sense and ability to visualize in three dimensions - develop mathematical approaches for analyzing problems of higher dimensions - understand relationships that occur in problems of higher dimensions and generalize the tools that were used in one dimension learn about applications of calculus in fields such as chemistry, physics, engineering, and statistics
+- expand their mathematical reasoning skills and aptitude for working on problems of increasing complexity - develop their spatial sense and sharpen their ability to visualize in three dimensions - cultivate mathematical approaches for analyzing problems in higher dimensions - recognize and exploit novel relationships and effects that occur beyond one dimension - learn about applications of calculus in engineering and the physical, life, and social sciences

 Homework will generally be assigned weekly.
 Much of learning in mathematics occurs through reflection and analysis of difficult problems, so hard problems will usually be included in the homework assignments.
-Students will be challenged to work on problems that involve greater scope and depth and that require the combining of multiple mathematical techniques.
+Students will be challenged to work on problems that involve greater scope and depth and that require the combination of multiple mathematical techniques.
 Students should begin work on homework soon after it is assigned to allow time for reflection, which will in turn lead to questions in class and during office hours and tutorial.
-Homework will include problem sets, assignments using Mathematica, and creative projects throughout the year.
+Homework will include problem sets, tests and creative projects throughout the year.